Two Negative Messages At the Roots of Your Harsh Inner Critic

-My clients come to therapy with a whole TON of internalized messages they’ve been told about themselves, their identity, and their place in the world.
+My clients come to therapy with a whole ton of internalized messages they’ve been told about themselves, their identity, and their place in the world.

 You can probably guess that none of these messages are very kind or affirming.
 You’d be right.